Italian Communist Party: Resistance to fascism

 After the fall of Fascist Italy on 25 July 1943, the PCI returned to a formally legal status, playing a major role during the national liberation, known in Italy as Resistenza (Resistance) and forming many partisan groups.
 In April 1944, after the Svolta di Salerno (Salerno's turning point), Togliatti, who had returned to Italy the month prior after 18 years of exile, agreed to cooperate with King Victor Emmanuel III and his prime minister of Italy, the Marshal Pietro Badoglio.
 After the turn, the PCI took part in every government during the national liberation and constitutional period from June 1944 to May 1947.
 Their contribution to the new Italian democratic constitution was decisive.
 The Gullo decrees of 1944, named after Fausto Gullo, sought to improve social and economic conditions in the countryside.
 During Badoglio and Ferruccio Parri's cabinets, Togliatti served as the Deputy Prime Minister of Italy.
 During the Resistance, the PCI became increasingly popular, as the majority of partisans were communists.
 The Garibaldi Brigades, promoted by the PCI, were among the more numerous partisan forces.

+The Garibaldi brigades trained and fought alongside future historical and leadership figures of the party: Giorgio Amendola, Pietro Ingrao, Luigi Longo, Giancarlo Paietta, Armando Cossutta, Aldo Tortorella and Alfredo Reiclin, as well as prominent figures in the CGIL trade union: Luciano Lama and Bruno Trentin.
+The brigade also included writers Italo Calvino and Gianni Rodari, film directors Carlo Lizzani, Gillo Pontecorvo and Luchino Visconti, educators Anna Maria Princigalli and Dina Rinaldi, and women journalists Rossana Rossanda and Miriam Mafai.